Florida Department of Health - St. Johns County

 Saint Augustine, Florida 32084

-- View or download a copy of the Health Care Practitioner Reporting Guidelines for Reportable Disease and Conditions in Florida here.
+- View or download a copy of the Health Care Practitioner Reporting Guidelines for Reportable Disease and Conditions in Florida (PDF, 1.6MB) here.

 - For further information on disease reporting in Florida, data on selected reportable diseases in Florida, laboratory specimen collection and submission, or Florida laws and statutes, visit the Florida Department of Health Division of Disease Control and Health Protection website.

-The Florida Department of Health in St. Johns County (DOH-St. Johns) Epidemiology Service Center is responsible for the investigation, monitoring, and control of reportable diseases and conditions in St. Johns County, and serves as a public resource for information and education about specific diseases, the epidemiology of those diseases and their prevention.
+The Florida Department of Health in St. Johns County (DOH-St. Johns) Epidemiology Service Center is responsible for the investigation, monitoring, and control of reportable diseases and conditions in St. Johns County.
+The Department serves as a public resource for information and education about specific diseases, the epidemiology of those diseases, and their prevention.